 2016 Fall Season Overview

 It’s that time again.
 This fall brings some returning favorites and several new shows featuring highly detailed settings and a variety of real-world location models.
-With what looks to be very promising but dense content, I’ll continue to limit the number I review directly to about five or six, though still including news and reporting on pop culture tourism for all works.
+With what looks to be very promising but dense content, I’ll continue to limit the number I review directly to about five or six, though still including news and reporting on seichijunrei for all works.

-In the second tier, Yūri!!! on ICE (MAPPA) I initially looked at just to see the complex hand-drawn body movement that others were raving about.
+Yūri!!! on Ice (MAPPA) I initially looked at just to see the complex hand-drawn body movement that others were raving about.
 I then came to learn its main setting is based loosely on Karatsu, Saga Prefecture in Kyūshū, and the show also mixes in international locations.
-WWW.WORKING!!
-(A-1 Pictures) will hopefully provide more of the same amusing indoor antics punctuated by scenes of Sapporo like its well-loved predecessor WORKING!!

 Next week I will evaluate Girlish Number (Diomedéa) and Fune wo Amu (Zexcs) for inclusion.